Mini-Pishon/AutomAD/README.md

 ####  1. Input

-- CSV File: The script reads user data from C:\scripts\Ad_scripts\users.csv.
+- CSV File: The script reads user data from your .csv file.
 Ensure the file is in the correct format and accessible.

 ####  2. Actions Performed